mysteryx93/garuda-linux-guide/README.md

 Now, you can click anywhere in the top bar to unmaximize your windows!
 You can also drag-drop from the top but it's a little bit clunky.

+Quick fix for FireDragon: by default, there are margins wasting space all around the browser and making it hard to click the scrollbar that doesn't touch the edge.
+To remove that, go to FireDragon settings, Design, and at the bottom, unckeck "Round the corners of pages".

 ## Improve shortcuts

 Open 'Shortcuts' window.